 Full of natural attractions hidden in the middle of nature, historic and residential buildings, churches and other monuments in the Gothic and Manueline style.
 The region has an amazing natural and architectural legacy.

-Go To the Beach At Areal de Santa Bárbara
+Areal de Santa Bárbara

 Areal de Santa Bárbara is one of the most coveted spots for sunbathers in the summer.
 Here you can enjoy fun and relaxing moments with your family and friends.
+This place is also known worldwide for its waves — something we’ll talk about later in this article.

 Here, you’ll find good facilities to support bathers, from car parks to access for people with reduced mobility and various showers, toilets, a restaurant and a bar.

-It is also important to emphasise that for most of the year, the water has very pleasant temperatures, averaging around 23 °C.
+Areal de Santa Bárbara is a guarded and safe beach and is recognized annually with the Bandeira Azul and as an Accessible Beach.
+It is also important to emphasize that for most of the year, the water has very pleasant temperatures, averaging around 23 °C.

 Complementary Information